fdiaspp/simple_pipeline/readme.md

 ### How to develop?
 Make sure dependecies present on `requirements.dev.txt` are installed.

+### About the Folder Structure

+- `data`: Data directory.
+Data Lake structure.
+Currently, Refined zone is not present because of the scope of this project.
+- `pipelines`: Pipelines directory.
+Pipelines are groups of operations that need to be met in order to get the results expected.
+- `infra`: Infra directory.
+Infrastructure components.
+Place where you'll find how the execution works.
+- `platform`: Platform directory.
+Place where operation is defined.

 ## Inputs
 Consider a flow where several applications emit events as a result of your processing.
 A pipeline is responsible for consuming these events and